-The Outreach and Engagement Award 2020 is now open for applications.
+The Outreach and Engagement Award 2021 will open for nominations in April 2021.

 - The competition is only open to researchers studying or working in any sector of UK biosciences, from universities, institutes or industry.

 - The Society is looking for an applicant with commitment to outreach over a period of time.
 This could involve a wide range of activities, from talks and written articles to hands-on demonstrations or art displays.
 The audiences can vary from school children to patients to the general public, but should not include a scientific audience above school level.

 - The judges will be looking for a programme of activities that can be demonstrated to have brought good quality science to non-academic audiences in engaging ways that are likely to foster a lasting interest in the biosciences.
 Judges will be marking specifically on scientific content, influence, leadership and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.

 - Previous RSB Outreach and Engagement Award (formerly Science Communication Award) winners are not eligible to enter again.

 Email Raghav Selvam if you have any queries regarding this award.

-Dr Steve Cross (Chair) - Wellcome Trust Engagement Fellow, founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.
+Dr Steve Cross (Chair), Wellcome Trust Engagement Fellow, Bright Club, Science Showoff